-More than $5,000 was raised during the 2014 “Music-Thon” with $4,000 to benefit programs and services at Helping People Succeed, celebrating its 50th anniversary.
-The non-profit organization serves more than 4,500 families in Martin, St. Lucie and Okeechobee counties.
+Most Martin County residents and others around the State of Florida know Suzy Hutcheson for her 40 years dedicated to the programs and services of Helping People Succeed, a non-profit organization that serves more than 4,500 children and families in Martin, St. Lucie and Okeechobee counties.

-Tim O’Brien, general manager of the Stuart shop, said this has been a project of Village Bootery for 33 years, dating back to its Lake Park founding store and a store in Palm Beach Gardens.
-The Village Bootery and Helping People Succeed are both celebrating 50-year anniversaries.
+O’Brien, General Manager of the Stuart shoe store, said this has been a project of Village Bootery for 33 years, dating back to its Lake Park founding store.
+Besides the Stuart location, Village Bootery has a store in Tequesta.
+Village Bootery has been in business for 53 years with the Stuart store opening 50 years ago.